 The Bible is not unclear that same-sex attraction is disordered (Romans 1:26–27), and that same-sex intercourse (as all adultery and fornication) is sin (1 Corinthians 6:9).
 Therefore, those with same-sex attraction glorify Christ through sexual abstinence and through the enrichment of significant Christ-exalting relationships in other ways.

-“Sexual relations in marriage and sexual abstinence outside marriage have always been ways of glorifying Christ with our sexuality.”
+“Sexual relations in marriage and sexual abstinence outside marriage have always been ways of glorifying Christ.”

 This is true whether there are genetic roots of same-sex attraction and whether the attraction can be changed.